sfdx-isv/sfdx-falcon/README.md

 OPTIONS
-  -d, --outputdir=outputdir                       [default: .] directory to store your project --falcondebug                                   Runs this command in debug mode
+  -d, --outputdir=outputdir                       [default: .] directory to store your project --falcondebug=falcondebug                       List of debug namespaces which should render output

   --falcondebugdepth=falcondebugdepth             [default: 2] Sets the depth of object inspection when debug output is
                                                   displayed

-  --falcondebugerr                                Displays extended information for uncaught Errors
+  --falcondebugerror                              Display extended information for uncaught Errors

-  --falcondebugsuccess                            Displays extended information upon successful command completion
+  --falcondebugsuccess                            Display extended information upon successful command completion

   --json                                          format output as json